semiupsidedown/semiupsidedown.github.io/_posts/2019-08-06-nick-in-norway.md

 <em>Introducing my wonderful long-time friend Nick, who (while wonderful)
 is not in any way a permafrost scientist, enthusiastically agreed to join me on fieldwork a few weeks ago.
-This was possible thanks to Hanna's inclusive stance on field assistants, which - to be honest - is also the reason I am allowed to go.
-We went to the site known as Iskoras where I am doing a little bit of work for my [project](http://sarahchadburn.com/fellowship), and he has written for you the first-ever guest blog post, to tell the experience from his own perspective.
+This was possible thanks to Hanna's inclusive stance on field assistants, which - to be honest - is the reason I was allowed to go the first time too.
+  We went to the site known as Iskoras where I am doing a little bit of work for my [project](http://sarahchadburn.com/fellowship), and Nick has written for you the first-ever guest blog post, to tell the experience from his own perspective.</em>

-What people sometimes don't realise is that 'permafrost' is basically an exciting word for 'cold and boggy', but I figured Nick likes gardening so pottering about in the mud would probably be up his street.
+<em>What people sometimes don't realise is that 'permafrost' is basically an exciting word for 'cold and boggy', but I
+figured Nick likes gardening so pottering about in the mud would probably be up his street.
 And if not, enthusiasm would carry him through.
 But enough from me, here's Nick.</em>